sebivenlo/ESD-2023-MQTT/src/mqtt5/README.md

-# Task
+# Assignment

+## Ubuntu setup

 1. Open Ubuntu-Terminal (WSL) in this directory
-2. paste 'docker-compose up -d'
+2. Paste 'chmod +x ./startAssignment-Ubuntu.sh'
+3. /startAssignment-Ubuntu.sh'

+## Powershell setup

+1. Open Powershell in this directory
+2. Paste '\\.startAssignment-Powershell.ps1'

+## Start assignment (same for both setups)

+1. Make sure to finish setup first
-3. Open browser, enter 'localhost:4000'
+2. Open browser, enter 'localhost:4000' (if not already open)
-4. Create new connection:
+3. Create new connection:
    - Host = mqtt5
    - Port = 1883
    - Username = user1
    - Password = philip
    - Turn encryption and certificate off!
-5. Select WebApp-Terminal and subscribe for topic: sensor/temperature
+4. Select WebApp-Terminal and subscribe for topic: sensor/temperature
    - Specify host and topic of the subscription.
 Remember to include the credentials (same as for Broker login)
-6. Select TemperatureSensor-Terminal and publish a message under the specified topic.
+5. Select TemperatureSensor-Terminal and publish a message under the specified topic.
    - Specify host and topic of the subscription.
 Remember to include the credentials (same as for Broker login)